Exclusive - inside Harrogate's new (and adventurous) restaurant

 Sitting in the shadow of this brand new establishment’s boldly graffiti-covered sheet metal wall, I’m just about to put my first question to its award-winning head chef Murray Wilson when in walks Adrian Reeve with a box of veg laden with fresh beetroot, baby fennel and lots of other nice ingredients.

-Despite the almost palpable sense of fun at this exciting new establishment based upstairs in the Golf Academy overlooking the golf course, it’s a very serious proposition run by one of the country’s most dedicated chefs.
+Despite the almost palpable sense of fun at this exciting new establishment based upstairs in the club house of Rudding’s golf course, it’s a very serious proposition run by one of the country’s most dedicated chefs.

 And what Murray Wilson is dedicated to is shaking up anything stale about the concept of dining out.